 What is Online Identity Theft?

 Identity theft is when someone steals a person’s information and then uses it to become that person.
-The criminal could take their money from banks or can do a crime with another person identity.
+The criminal could take their money from banks or can do a crime with another person’s identity.
 The real person could get arrested for that crime.
 It was earlier when criminals used to sneak trash cans for information.
 Now things have been changed in the digital world.

-Cybercriminals use several strategies to steal people’s information and then use it for their personal gain.
+Cybercriminals use several strategies to steal people’s information and then use it for personal gain.
 In the online world, information is readily available.
 Cybercriminals could look at your social media profiles to sneak your data, and they can also infect your computer using social engineering attacks to get confidential information.

 Below are the methods that cybercriminals use to steal identity online.